youcan-shop/coding-challenges/Front-end Developer -  UI Integration/README.md

 ## Questions?

-If you have any questions, you can send us an email at jobs@youcan.shop.
+If you have any questions, you can send us an email at tech-challenge@youcan.shop.

 ## Links & resources